steno-aarhus/research/support/travel-booking/_hotels-in-aarhus.md

     -   Scandic Aarhus Vest, Rytoften 3, Aarhus V, phone: 3348 0450

-If these hotels are all booked, then you can book at another hotel room as long as the maximum rate for a room per night is 1.448 DKK, base on 2023 rates.
+If these hotels are all booked, then you can book at another hotel room as long as the maximum rate for a room per night is 1.844 DKK, based on 2026 rates.